 31 Jul How to Cope When Life Isn’t Fair

-We all know that life isn’t fair.
+We all know that life isn’t fair but how do you cope with it?
 Bad things happen to good people, and vice versa.
 Unfortunately, you can accept this on an intellectual level, yet still feel frustrated and angry when things don’t go your way.

 Sometimes, it’s best to accept that – for the time being, at least – things aren’t going to work out.
 You can try your best, but your circumstances aren’t always under your control.
 For example, when someone dies, you lose your job with no warning, or your beloved pet gets sick, you need to face facts – the universe can be an unjust place.